Exodus 16

 Notes

-הַשְּׂלָו ("the quail") — The word שְׂלָו refers to migratory quail (Coturnix coturnix), small game birds that travel in enormous flocks across the Sinai region, particularly during spring and autumn migrations.
+הַשְּׂלָו ("the quail") — The word שְׂלָו refers to migratory quail (Coturnix coturnix), small game birds that travel in large flocks across the Sinai region, especially during spring and autumn migrations.
 Exhausted from long flights over the Mediterranean, they often land in great numbers and are easily caught.
-The quail is mentioned again in Numbers 11:31-32 in a much more dramatic episode.
-Here in Exodus 16, the quail receive only brief mention; the chapter's focus is on the manna.
-The quail come in the evening, fulfilling the "meat" promise of v.
+Quail appear again in Numbers 11:31-32 in a more dramatic episode.
+Here they receive only brief mention; the chapter's focus remains on the manna.
+Their arrival in the evening fulfills the promise of meat in v.
 12.

 דַּק מְחֻסְפָּס ("a thin, flaky substance") — The adjective דַּק means "thin, fine, small."
 The word מְחֻסְפָּס is a hapax legomenon — it occurs only here in the entire Hebrew Bible — and its meaning is debated.
 It is likely a Pual participle suggesting something "scaled" or "flaked," describing a layered or granular texture.
-The BSB translates it as "thin flakes."
+Some translations render this as "thin flakes."
 The comparison to כַּכְּפֹר ("like frost") further describes its fine, crystalline appearance on the ground.
 Numbers 11:7 adds that it looked like זֶרַע גַּד ("coriander seed") and had the appearance of בְּדֹלַח ("bdellium," a resinous gum).

-מָן הוּא ("What is it?") — This is one of the most famous etymologies in the Bible.
-When the Israelites see the substance for the first time, they say to one another מָן הוּא.
-The word מָן is likely an archaic or dialectal form of the interrogative pronoun מָה ("what?").
-Some scholars connect it to an Aramaic or Egyptian root.
-The question itself becomes the name: they called it מָן ("manna") because they asked מָן הוּא ("What is it?").
-The name thus permanently encodes their bewilderment.
-Moses answers their question definitively: הוּא הַלֶּחֶם אֲשֶׁר נָתַן יְהוָה לָכֶם לְאָכְלָה ("It is the bread that the LORD has given you to eat").
-The mystery substance is divine provision.
+מָן הוּא ("What is it?") — The name preserves the people's bewilderment.
+When the Israelites first see the substance, they say to one another מָן הוּא.
+The word מָן is likely an archaic or dialectal form of the interrogative pronoun מָה ("what?"), though some scholars connect it to an Aramaic or Egyptian root.
+The question becomes the name: they called it מָן ("manna") because they asked מָן הוּא ("What is it?").
+Moses gives the answer the name cannot: הוּא הַלֶּחֶם אֲשֶׁר נָתַן יְהוָה לָכֶם לְאָכְלָה ("It is the bread that the LORD has given you to eat").
+What appears mysterious is, in fact, God's provision.

 עֹמֶר לַגֻּלְגֹּלֶת ("an omer per head") — An omer is defined in v.
 36 as one-tenth of an ephah, roughly 2.2 liters or 2 dry quarts.
 The word גֻּלְגֹּלֶת literally means "skull" (it is the same word behind the Aramaic "Golgotha" in Matthew 27:33) but is used here as a counting term meaning "per person, per head."
 The measurement ensures equitable distribution — neither excessive abundance for some nor scarcity for others.

-וְלֹא הֶעְדִּיף הַמַּרְבֶּה וְהַמַּמְעִיט לֹא הֶחְסִיר ("whoever had gathered much had no surplus, and whoever had gathered little had no shortage") — This is one of the most remarkable statements in the passage.
-Regardless of how much each person physically gathered, when measured by the omer, everyone had exactly what they needed.
-Whether this was a miraculous equalization or describes the community practice of sharing and redistribution, the text presents it as God's design for provision.
-Paul quotes this verse in 2 Corinthians 8:15 to encourage generosity among churches: those who have abundance should share with those who lack, so that there is equality.
+וְלֹא הֶעְדִּיף הַמַּרְבֶּה וְהַמַּמְעִיט לֹא הֶחְסִיר ("whoever had gathered much had no surplus, and whoever had gathered little had no shortage") — However much each person gathered, when it was measured by the omer, everyone had what was needed.
+Whether this reflects a miracle of equalization or a practice of sharing within the camp, the text presents it as God's pattern for provision.
+Paul quotes this verse in 2 Corinthians 8:15 to encourage generosity among the churches: those with abundance should share with those who lack, so that there is equality.

 וַיָּרֻם תּוֹלָעִים וַיִּבְאַשׁ ("it bred worms and became foul") — When some disobeyed and kept manna overnight, it רוּם ("swarmed, bred") with תּוֹלָעִים ("worms, maggots") and בָּאַשׁ ("stank, became putrid").
-The decomposition served as a tangible lesson: manna could not be hoarded.
+The decay makes the lesson plain: manna could not be hoarded.
 God's daily provision requires daily trust.
 The contrast with the Sabbath exception (v.
-24, where overnight manna does not spoil) makes the miracle even more striking — the natural properties of manna are subject to God's command.
+24, where overnight manna does not spoil) sharpens the point: even the natural behavior of manna is subject to God's command.

-וְחַם הַשֶּׁמֶשׁ וְנָמָס ("when the sun grew hot, it melted") — The manna melted in the heat, requiring early-morning gathering.
-The verb מָסַס ("to melt, dissolve") underscores the ephemeral nature of the provision.
-This detail reinforces the principle of daily dependence: the manna cannot be gathered at one's leisure.
-It demands disciplined, faithful effort each morning.
-The rabbinical tradition saw in this a lesson about the urgency of responding to God's provision — the window of opportunity does not remain open indefinitely.
+וְחַם הַשֶּׁמֶשׁ וְנָמָס ("when the sun grew hot, it melted") — The manna melted in the heat, so it had to be gathered early.
+The verb מָסַס ("to melt, dissolve") underscores the fleeting nature of the provision.
+This detail reinforces daily dependence: the manna cannot be gathered at leisure.
+It requires prompt, faithful action each morning.
+Rabbinic tradition saw here a lesson about responding to God's provision without delay.

 The Sabbath Principle (vv.
 22-30)